monterail/zeppelins-fullfrontend/documentation/decisions/0005-supabase-generated-types-implementation.md

 ## Consequences

-Thanks to tying our definitions with ones generated from `SupaBase` we have seamless integration between data models on BE and typing on FE.
+Thanks to tying our definitions with ones generated from `Supabase` we have seamless integration between data models on BE and typing on FE.

 Full implementation example using `vueQuery` and inferring return types to prevent TS issues: